Saya San: Analysis

-Discussions about the Saya San Rebellion often revolve around its causes and characters.
+Discussions about the Saya San Rebellion often revolve around its causes and characteristics.
 Scholars have studied it and produced several interpretations in order to locate Saya San's position in Burmese history and examine the rebellion from different aspects.

 On the eve of the rebellion, the leading Burmese newspaper, Thu-ri-ya (The Sun), published the article "A Warning to the British Government", which spoke of Burma as a "keg of dynamite" that could explode at any time.

 The colonial government had recorded the event in a report titled The Origin and Causes of the Burma Rebellion (1930-1932), which was published in 1934.
 It became a fundamental resource for over eighty years.
 According to the report: "As regards the causes it is well known: (1) that the Burman is by nature restless and excitable; (2) that in spite of a high standard of literacy, the Burman peasantry are incredibly ignorant and superstitious…" Thus, to the authorities, the rebellion could be explained with the framework of superstition.
 In addition, it rejected any political causes or responsibility for the rebellion.

 D.G.E.
 Hall, one of the pioneers of writing history on Southeast Asia and a historian on Burmese history, disagrees with the reports’ finding.
 In terms of the cause of the rebellion, he posited political factors rather than economic ones.
 However, he also recognized the economic discontent present in Burma.
 While some scholars have suggested that economic hardship was at the heart of the revolts, others have suggested that initiating a new Golden Age of Buddhism was an important reason.
 After the independence of Burma, historians tend to analyze the rebellion from more diverse perspectives.

 For those Burmese historians, Saya San was portrayed as an early nationalist hero.
 These interpretations stressed economic factors, which were the cause of popular dissatisfaction.
 Differing from the established discourse, the economic grievances could form the base of the movement.
 The movement was not aimless, but rather rational and justifiable.

 John Cady is the first Western historian to term the rebellion the "Saya San rebellion".
 He used a vast amount of British documents, including parliamentary papers and police reports, to create a narrative by recognizing the localized form of political expression.
 In his book A history of modern Burma, Cady wrote that "it was a deliberately planned affair based on traditional Burmese political and religious patterns".